nathandekeyrel/todo_calendar/meta/PROJECT.md

 down my code.

 The second part may have a bit more variation, but again I expect most teams to do well on it.

+### First Checkpoint

+For the first checkpoint you will need to record a demo of the following:

+* Adding a TODO
+* Marking a TODO complete
+* Deleting a TODO
+* Viewing only incomplete TODOs
+* Viewing only complete TODOs
+* Reordering TODOs

+I suggest you use [OBS](https://obsproject.com/) to record the demo, and then submit it as an MP4 in D2L.

+I will also inspect your repo to ensure you properly implemented the app.

+### Second Checkpoint

+For the second checkpoint each group will give a short presentation (<10 minutes) of their feature as well as a walk-through of the code

+We will have a vote for the best feature of the class, that team will recieve free copies of "Hypermedia Systems" from me.